 As things turned out, the weather was unusually kind for May in London, and the three of us completed the mural with hours to spare.

 All things considered, including the lifeless paint, it looked pretty good, and graced James Street for about the following two years.
 It received favourable reviews from the London and Jewish press and was probably my first claim to 15 minutes of fame.
-Perhaps more importantly though, it earned me the appreciation of my school and its tutors for the first and only time, and I’ll never forget John Edward’s response upon viewing it; “You know Adam, I’ve often wondered why we accepted you at Saint Martin’s, but seeing this, all I can say is that I’m bloody glad we did!”
+Perhaps more importantly though, it earned me the appreciation of my school and its tutors for the first time, and I’ll never forget John Edward’s response upon viewing it; “You know Adam, I’ve often wondered why we accepted you at Saint Martin’s, but seeing this, all I can say is that I’m bloody glad we did!”
 Even heretics have their uses I guess?

 *David Hepher and the late Henry Mundy were glorious exceptions to this general dereliction of tutorship, and for that they both have my undying gratitude.